-In this, substances move across membranes with the using special proteins without the expenditure of energy.
+In this, substances move across membranes using special proteins without the expenditure of energy.
 These proteins are embedded in the membranes.
 The transport rate reaches to maximum when the transporter molecules get saturated.
 This type of transport is extremely specific.
-The protein molecules form a channel in the membrane for molecules to pass.
+The protein molecules from a channel in the membrane for molecules to pass.
 Huge pores are formed on the outer membranes of some organelles like plastids, mitochondria etc. by proteins called porins.
 Sometimes, an extracellular molecule is stuck to the transport protein; this protein rotates and then releases the molecule inside the cell.

 For example, water channels which are made up of eight different types of aquaporins.

-There are some proteins which allow only diffusion when two variations of molecules move together.
+There are some proteins which allow the only diffusion when two variations of molecules move together.
 The movement when both the molecules cross the membrane in the same direction is called symport.
 In antiport, they move in opposite directions and in uniport, a molecule moves across a membrane independent of other molecules.

 Is the process, there is a movement of molecules against the concentration gradient i.e. from the region of their lower concentration to the region of their higher concentration.
 This process of transportation in plants requires energy and takes place with the presence of enzymes.
 In this process, membrane proteins are involved and the rate of transportation reaches to maximum when all the protein molecules are used.
 The carrier proteins are sensitive to inhibitors and are very specific.